CPAN-Security/security.metacpan.org/sbom/README.md

 ## Document status: ⚠️  DRAFT

-What you see here is a DRAFT for the SBOM topic, used by the CPAN Security Group (CPANSec).
+What you see here is a DRAFT of the Supply Chain SBOM roles & responsibilites overview, used by the CPAN Security Group (CPANSec).
-Until published by a founding member, all of the points and ideas below are suggested, and open to revision, deletion or amending.
+As long as this document is in DRAFT, all of the points and ideas below are _suggestions_, and open to revision, deletion or amending – by you!

-Discussion on IRC: ircs://irc.perl.org/#cpan-security
+Discussion on IRC: ircs://ssl.irc.perl.org:7063/#cpan-security

 # SBOM Roles